 People often decide to buy rental properties because they’ve heard it can make them money.
 No one lied to them!
 Done right, being a landlord can indeed be very lucrative.
 However, the YouTube videos and blog articles on the internet talk about rental properties being a source of “passive income”, and nothing could be further from the truth!
 Making money as a landlord takes a lot of work.
-If you have found yourself asking “should I sell my rental home?”, we will talk about that here.
+If you have found yourself asking “should I sell my rent house?”, we will talk about that here.
 Everyone loves the sound of passive income!
 Weighing the pros and cons of real estate investing and what that looks like for many landlords can make your head spin.
 Are you ready to be a landlord?
-Or, have you been a landlord for some time now and you are a tired landlord and you are done?
+Or, are you a tired landlord, and you are ready to quit?

 Rental Income Is Not Passive Income!

 Let’s talk about this.
-Owning and managing a rental property is a job.
+Owning and managing rental property in Oklahoma is a job.
 Some of the tasks include:

 - Marketing your property

 - Staying on top of all the legal requirements

 - Ensuring the property is maintained, including routine and major maintenance

 - Getting things repaired when they break down